 - Sourcing and leveraging accurate LGBTQ+ demographic data

 - Disproportionate impacts on LGBTQ+ children, youth, and college students

 - COVID-19 as a magnifier, emphasizing existing strengths and disparities

-Explore dozens of resources, datasets, maps, and stories--organized by resource type--below.
+Get started with one of our introductory pieces above, or explore dozens of resources, datasets, maps, and stories--organized by resource type--below.